enterthevoid8/javascript-basics-refresher/README.md

 # javascript-basics-refresher

-This repository contains basic examples and methods for practical concepts and building blocks for javascript
+Fundamental examples and methods of javascript data types.